-In the English Language there are two tenses: the present and past.
+In English, there are two tenses: the present and past.
 As the terms imply, the present tense refers to actions and states in the present while the past tense talks about actions and states in the past.
 To refer to the future, we often use the present tense and modal verbs.